 Switch out your lightbulbs, unplug appliances that aren't in use, turn off the lights when you leave a room.
 Three easy to do things that will reduce your carbon footprint and your energy bill!

 5. Limit laundry days

-No one likes laundry days as it is, but the more frequent you do it the more water you are consuming and wasting.
+No one likes laundry days as it is, but the more frequently you do it, the more water you are consuming and wasting.
 When you can, re-wear clothes or hand wash them with a few other like coloured products to save both energy and water.
 Layering an undershirt under your clothes helps protect them and keep them clean after wear.